Green baby names feel just right for spring. Or the winter holiday season. Actually, they fit in with the fall harvest and the heights of summer, too.

 I came this close to dropping Celadon from the list of green baby names.
 Then I realized that Celadon started out as a given name in an early seventeenth century French pastoral novel.
 The color took its name from the character’s favorite color.
 So where did that author come up with Celadon?
 Turns out he borrowed it from Ovid’s Metamorpheses, first published around 8 AD.
 That’s more history than most of the green baby names!

-If you’re of a certain age, you probably think of Kelly as feminine.
+If you’re of a certain age, Kelly reads feminine.
 After all, it peaked for girls in the 1970s, after late 1950s television series Bachelor Father introduced a (female) character by the name.
-But it’s originally an Irish surname, and I think it feels fresher for a boy today.
-The numbers agree; while it’s falling sharply for our daughters, it’s holding steady with more than 100 boys receiving the name Kelly in each of the last several years.
+But it’s originally a surname, and it might feel fresher and more interesting for a boy today.
+No question that kelly green remains a powerful symbol of Irish heritage.

 Sage means wise.
-Or it refers to a color.
+Or it refers to the color sage green.
 Or an herb.
 All good references, I think.
 This name feels truly unisex, used in steady numbers for boys and girls alike.
 It seems particularly pleasing as a modern middle name alternative to John, James, Rose, and Grace.
 But it wears well as a straightforward, nickname-proof first, too.

 SEA (unranked)

 Sea sounds just like the letter C, which could be a barrier.
 Except we’ve met plenty of people named Jay and Kay.
 Water-related names, like River and Ocean, feel particularly meaningful for many parents.
 Plus, the sea symbolizes so many things – a mix of relaxation and adventure, daring journeys and quiet summer afternoons.
 As with Sage, it’s a great unexpected middle.
-But it has plenty of potential as a first, too.
+We think of the ocean as blue, but sea green is the more familiar color.

 TEAL (unranked)